 Within a year of its release, it has been embraced by everyone from grade-schoolers to college students to parents and beyond, and has taken the gaming community by storm.
 Here is a brief primer of Fortnite Battle Royale as well as how to play it.

-Installing and launching Fortnite Battle Royale on your PC
+Install and launch Fortnite Battle Royale on your PC

 How to select your game mode

 In the lower right-hand corner of the screen, you’ll see the game mode set to a default of “Solo.”
 Click this to choose from six game modes: